waku-org/docs.waku.org/docs/guides/js-waku/light-send-receive.md

 ```

 :::info
-Check out the [Protobuf installation](/guides/js-waku/#message-structure) guide for adding the `protobufjs` package to your project.
+Have a look at the [Protobuf installation](/guides/js-waku/#message-structure) guide for adding the `protobufjs` package to your project.
 :::

 ## Send Messages Using Light Push